You will learn

 Keep in mind that first and last name inputs are not necessarily consistent or unique, so we don’t create profiles based on this information alone.
 Doing so could lead to duplicates and inaccurate tracking.

-If, even with email addresses associated, you’re still not seeing Stripe data sync to Klaviyo, reach out to our support.
+If, even with email addresses associated, you’re still not seeing Stripe data sync to Klaviyo, reach out to our support team.